SAP-samples/datasphere-content/SAP_Sample_Content/README.md

-# SAP Datasphere Content - Samples data set SAP Sample Content for FI, HR and SD
+# SAP Datasphere Content - Sample data set for SAP Sample Content for FI, HR and SD
 To enable a direct out-of-the-box start with the content, sample data is provided in this repository.
 Download the CSVs from this repository and upload the files into the local tables within SAP Datasphere.

 # Requirements